serverless/dashboard/docs/glossary.md

 # Tags
-All Traces, Logs and Metrics share a specific set of [Semantic Tags](tags.md) added by our [Serverless Runtime Extension](runtime.md).
+All Traces, Logs and Metrics share a specific set of [Semantic Tags](tags.md) added by our [Serverless Console Extension](platform/extension.md).
 These tags are used for filtering and navigating within Serverless Console.

 # Scopes